dmfay/massive-js/docs/persistence.md

   name: 'homepage',
   version: 1
 }, {
-  onConflictIgnore: true, // do nothing if this row already exists }).then(test => {
+  onConflictIgnore: true, // skip if this row already exists }).then(test => {
   // the inserted row, or `null` if there was a conflict and
   // nothing was inserted